FelipeBorja/lidar_interface/README.md

 ```
 rosrun rviz rviz -f velodyne
 ```
 In RViz go to 'File -> Open Config (Ctrl+O)'.
-Select the config file 'velodyne_live.rviz'.
+Select the config file 'velodyne_live.rviz' from the repository.
 This is the configuration file for viewing the Velodyne data in RViz.
 To list rosnodes and rostopics use:
 ```
 rosnode list